damianhakert/damianhakert.github.io/source/handbook/index.html.md

 ### Shush<a name="shush"></a>

 [$4.99 tool for OSX](http://mizage.com/shush/) that allows you to use you fn key as a push to talk or push to mute.
-Never again will you have switch window focus to Google Hangout or Bluejeans to speak or mute.
+Never again will you have switch window focus to Google Hangout or Blue Jeans to speak or mute.
 The icon will show the current state of your mic input (x means muted).
 With a right click you can switch from push to talk to push to mute.
-Don't forget to unblock your mike in Bluejeans/Google hangouts immediately after joining.
+Don't forget to unblock your mic in Blue Jeans/Google Hangouts immediately after joining.
 Be warned that page up with fn+down arrow will activate it.
 Use space for page down instead of fn+up arrow.